toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 ## Easy Transaction Approval
 Quickly approve scheduled or linked transactions by selecting the transaction(s) and pressing 'a' or 'enter' on your keyboard.
 Alternately, approve single scheduled or linked transactions by right clicking on the blue 'i' or link icon.

+## Edit Multiple Flags at Once
+Adds a button to the edit dialog which allows you to set the flag.
+If multiple transactions are selected, all transactions are updated.

 ## Emphasize Outflows
 Make values in the outflow column red and put them in parenthesis.